Trenton Golden Hawks: Port Hope (1996–2009)

-Trenton era (2009–present)
+Trenton (2009–present)

 In early 2009, the Trenton Hercs announced that they were folding mid-season and leaving the Ontario Junior Hockey League.
 In March, rumblings of team moving into the Trenton market came afloat.
 It turned out to be the Port Hope Predators.
-According to OJHL commissioner Bob Hooper: “The league never really wanted a team in Port Hope in the first place.”
-In the 2008-09 season, Port Hope was second in league attendance, while Trenton was ninth.
+According to OJHL commissioner Bob Hooper: "The league never really wanted a team in Port Hope in the first place."
+In the 2008–09 season, Port Hope was second in league attendance, while Trenton was ninth.

-On April 2, 2009, the move and name change were announced.
-The Port Hope Predators are now the Trenton Golden Hawks.

 The Trenton Golden Hawks won their first Frank L Buckland Cup Trophy as OJHL playoff champions in 2016, by defeating the Georgetown Raiders in 7 games.
-From there, the Golden Hawks traveled north to Kirkland Lake to compete in the Dudley-Hewitt Up, where they went 3-0 in round-robin play and defeated the defending NOJHL champions and Dudley-Hewitt Cup champions Soo Thunderbirds in the final.
-Trenton traveled to Lloydminster, Alberta/Saskatchewan for the Royal Bank Cup.
-Trenton finished first with a 3-0-0-1 record, but were stunned in the semi-final by the hosts Lloydminster Bobcats, who won 6-2.
+From there, the Golden Hawks traveled north to Kirkland Lake to compete for the Dudley Hewitt Cup, where they went 3–0 in round-robin play and defeated the defending champions Soo Thunderbirds in the final.
+The Golden Hawks went on to compete in the 2016 Royal Bank Cup national championship tournament in Lloydminster where they were eliminated by the Lloydminster Bobcats of the Alberta Junior Hockey League in the semifinal.